Azure-Samples/summarization-openai-python-promptflow/README.md

     This project uses gpt-3.5-turbo which may not be available in all Azure regions.
 Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly.

+Once the above steps are completed you can jump straight to [exploring the sample](#exploring-the-sample).

 ### VS Code Dev Containers

 A related option is VS Code Dev Containers, which will open the project in your local VS Code using the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers):